Ziyatoe/DTUsimMI-Hoymiles/readme.md

 - MI600
 - TSUN800 (as MI600), 2 PV's

 Based on the orig.
-SW from Hubi (https://github.com/hm-soft/Hoymiles-DTU-Simulation).
+SW from Hubi's earlier stage from this (https://github.com/hm-soft/Hoymiles-DTU-Simulation).

 Project initiated here: https://www.mikrocontroller.net/topic/525778